Lost and Found Pets

 - Traffic intersections

 Also, use your social networks like Facebook to post and allow people to share.

 Call your local dog warden if you live in a municipality.

 Call Mary Jane Stockdale at (614) 471-7397.
 She is a lost/found service.

 Animals who’ve been lost for months or even years have been reunited with their owners.

 A pet—even an indoor pet—has a better chance of being returned if he/she always wears a collar and an ID tag with your name, address and telephone number.
 Ask your veterinarian about permanent methods of identification (such as microchips).

 Visit Local Shelters

 Ohio statute provides no requirement for the sheltering and holding of stray cats, therefore, most county and municipal governments do not provide for the pick-up and sheltering of cats.
 As a result, the local animal control facility only provides animal control services and sheltering for dogs.
-The Capital Area Humane Society will assist stray cats from within Franklin County during our Animal Care Center hours by appointment.
+Columbus Humane will assist stray cats from within Franklin County during our Animal Care Center hours by appointment.